ionixjunior/ionixjunior.dev/_i18n/en/_posts/2016-01-30-setup-my-project-configure-your-project-in-less-than-5-minutes.markdown

 ---
 layout: post
-title:  "SetupMyProject – Configure seu projeto em menos de 5 minutos"
+title: "SetupMyProject – Configure your project in less than 5 minutes"
 date: 2016-01-30
 redirect_from:
   - /setupmyproject-configure-seu-projeto-em-menos-de-5-minutos
 ---

-<p class="intro"><span class="dropcap">E</span>ssa dica é destinada a desenvolvedores Java e se chama SetupMyProject.</p>
+<p class="intro"><span class="dropcap">T</span>his tip is intended for Java developers and it's called SetupMyProject.</p>

-Imagine uma aplicação web que agiliza o setup de um projeto baseando-se nas opções selecionadas em um assistente de configuração.
-Pois é, [SetupMyProject][projeto] faz isso.
+Imagine a web application that streamlines project setup based on the options selected in a configuration wizard.
+Well, [SetupMyProject][project] does exactly that.

-Com ele, podemos facilmente criar um projeto Java apenas informando qual framework MVC queremos usar, versão do Java, banco de dados, plugins que queremos adicionar ao projeto e mais alguns ajustes finos.
+With this tool, we can easily create a Java project by simply selecting the desired MVC framework, Java version, database, plugins, and a few other fine-tuning adjustments.

-Nas opções disponíveis para configuração do projeto constam:
+The available options for project configuration include:

-#### Frameworks MVC
+#### MVC Frameworks
-* Sprint
+* Spring
 * JSF
 * VRaptor
 * Vaadin

-#### Versão do Java
+#### Java Version
 * Java 7
 * Java 8

-#### Banco de dados
+#### Database
 * MySQL 5
 * Oracle
 * PostgreSQL